-Non-Traditional Machining method is an advanced method used to overcome the problems of Traditional Machining methods.
-In this article, the detailed explanation of Non-Traditional Machining was presented.
+The non-Traditional Machining method is an advanced method used to overcome the problems of Traditional Machining methods.
+In this article, a detailed explanation of Non-Traditional Machining was presented.

 These limitations must and should know by a Mechanical Engineering Aspirant to understand the Non-Traditional Machining Methods in an easier manner.